Transfer

 • "MaxResults": Specifies the number of users to return as a response to the ListUsers request.

-• "NextToken": When you can get additional results from the ListUsers call, a NextToken parameter is returned in the output.
-You can then pass in a subsequent command to the NextToken parameter to continue listing additional users.
+• "NextToken": If there are additional results from the ListUsers call, a NextToken parameter is returned in the output.
+You can then pass the NextToken to a subsequent ListUsers command, to continue listing additional users.

 source